tacdevel/tacdevelfx/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature Request
+name: Feature/Enhancement Request
-about: Suggest a new feature or improvement for LibUISharp.
+about: Suggest a new feature or functionality for TACDevelFx.

 ---